-The WIT2410 has two modes of operation: Control mode and Data mode.
+The WIT2411 has two modes of operation: Control mode and Data mode.
 When in Control Mode, the various radio and modem parameters can be modified.
 When in Data Mode, only data can be transmitted.
 The default mode is Data Mode.
 There are two ways to enter Control Mode.
 The first way is to assert the Configure (CFG) pin on the modem.
 Upon entering Control Mode, the modem will respond with a > prompt.
-After each command is entered, the modem will again respond with a > prompt.
+After each command is entered, the modem will echo the value just entered and again respond with a > prompt.
 As long as the CFG pin is asserted, data sent to the modem will be interpreted as command data.
-Once the CFG pin is deasserted, the modem will return to Data Mode.
+Once the CFG pin is de-asserted, the modem will return to Data Mode.

-The second method for entering Control Mode is to send the escape sequence :wit2410 (all lower case) followed by a carriage return.
-In the default mode, the escape sequence is only valid immediately after power up or after deassertion of the Sleep pin on the modem.
+The second method for entering Control Mode is to send the escape sequence :wit2411 (all lower case) followed by a carriage return.
+In the default mode, the escape sequence is only valid immediately after power up or after de-assertion of the Sleep pin on the modem.
 The modem will respond in the same way with a > prompt.
-To return to Data Mode, enter the Exit Modem Control Mode command, z>, or assert and deassert the Sleep pin.
+To return to Data Mode, enter the Exit Modem Control Mode command, z>, or assert and then de-assert the Sleep pin.
 There are three modes for the escape sequence, controlled by the Set Escape Sequence Mode command, z:

-zc = 0 Escape sequence disabled

-zc = 1 Escape sequence available once at startup (default setting)

-zc = 2 Escape sequence available at any time
+zc = 0 Escape sequence disabled zc = 1 Escape sequence available once at startup zc = 2 Escape sequence available at any time (default setting)

 The zc2 mode setting is useful if the user application has a need to change the modem settings "on the fly".
-In this mode the escape sequence is always enabled and may be sent at any time after a pause of at least 20ms.
+In this mode the escape sequence is always enabled and may be sent at any time after a pause of at least two hop dwell times.
 The modem will respond in the same way as when in the default mode.
-It is necessary to issue the Exit Modem Control Mode command, z, before resuming data transmission.
+It is necessary to issue the Exit Modem Control Mode command, z>, before resuming data transmission.
 The escape sequence must be interpreted as data until the last character is received and as such may be transmitted by the modem to any listening modems.